The Lamine River Conservation Area Is a Hidden Nature Area in Missouri Worthy of a Day Hike

-You’ll need your boots, tall socks, and bug spray for this hidden nature day hike in Sedalia, Missouri.
-The Lamine River Conservation Area in Sedalia is the hidden garden in Missouri you’ll want to visit if you’re itching to feel far from civilization.
-It's a quick 40-minute detour off Highway 70, ideal for folks traveling from St. Louis to Kansas City.
-The conservation area sits right in the heart of Missouri, about an hour from Jefferson City, Missouri's capital.
+You’ll need your boots, tall socks, and bug spray for this hidden nature day hike near Otterville, Missouri.
+The Lamine River Conservation Area in Otterville is the hidden nature area in Missouri you’ll want to visit if you’re itching to feel far from civilization.
+It's a quick 40-minute detour off Highway 70, ideal for folks traveling from St. Louis to Kansas City (or vice versa, of course).
+The conservation area sits right in the heart of Missouri, about an hour from Columbia, the home of Mizzou, or Jefferson City, our state's capital.

 The 6000-acre Lamine River Conservation features diverse landscapes, including flood plains, river bluffs, prairie plain farmlands, grasslands, small glades, and river hills.
 For hiking, you’ll need good protective gear from bugs and poisonous plants.
 The area has many access points but no real hiking trails per se.
 There are service roads you can use for less rugged walking.